The Golden Gate Bridge rising through Karl the Fog

 The House — red-brick Presidio building with the Golden Gate Bridge behind itNorth Main — open event space inside The HouseInverted lounge installation at The HousePanel speakers on the North Main stage at The HouseSouth Main coworking floor with wood tables and woven pendants

-12K sq ft of bright, modular space inside Building 103 — built for AI, blockchain, and frontier teams who actually ship.
+13,000 sq ft of bright, modular space inside Building 103 — built for teams who actually ship.

-Applied AI Hackathons, demo nights, founder talks, happy hours — the kind of rooms that turn into companies.
+Demo nights, founder talks, hackathons, and technical meetups — the kind of rooms that turn into companies.

 Eucalyptus trails, the Golden Gate at the end of the block, and a 30-minute walk to your housing on Jackson St.